 It may seem odd to include a news-focused site on the list, but the Guardian’s coverage of global mental health news and collection of editorial columns can grant some context to mental health in general.
-This column on what we get wrong about mental health is a good place to start, as well as how acknowledging mental health is just the first step.
+This column on what we get wrong about mental health is a good place to start and how acknowledging mental health is just the first step.

-General readers to industry-specific readers will find their mental health blogs useful.
+General to industry-specific readers will find their mental health blogs useful.

 Blog Founder: The Conversation Australia and New Zealand

 Canadian-American science writer/editor Dan Hogan features hundreds of news, including topics of mental health.
 Under the Mind and Health column, you will find topics on Post Traumatic Stress Disorder (PTSD), Trauma, Postpartum Depression, and more.